 Generally, the existing drainage patterns will be maintained, including the rural ditches for the mainline and sideroads.
-Most existing cross-culverts will be extended to accommodate the widening, and several culverts two western quadrants to accommodate the widening of Walker Road for two through lanes and one will be replaced due to an existing unsatisfactory condition (deterioration) or to increase flow capacity.
+Most existing cross-culverts will be extended to accommodate the widening, and several culverts will be replaced due to an existing unsatisfactory condition (deterioration) or to increase flow capacity.
 Curb and gutter with underground storm sewers will be introduced at various intersections in an effort to avoid additional property taking.